 The image-based 3D reconstruction pipeline, based on photogrammetry and computer vision principles, has become in the last years a powerful approach for the generation of detailed and precise 3D data.
-It is getting commonly preferred over costly laser scanning methods in many fields, including heritage documentation.
+It is commonly preferred over costly laser scanning methods in many fields, including heritage documentation.
 Indeed, photogrammetry can generally reassure adequate automation, high quality results and ease of use, even for non-expert users along with cost efficiency.
-Recent advances were achieved in all core components of the photogrammetric pipeline enhanced even more the aforementioned arguments: from the image pre-processing (Verhoeven et al., 2015) to keypoints extraction (Hartmann et al., 2015), bundle adjustment (Schoenberger and Frahm, 2016) as well as dense points clouds generation (Remondino et al., 2014).
+Recent advances were achieved in all core components of the photogrammetric pipeline enhanced even more the aforementioned arguments: from image pre-processing (Verhoeven et al., 2015) to keypoints extraction (Hartmann et al., 2015), bundle adjustment (Schoenberger and Frahm, 2016) as well as dense points clouds generation (Remondino et al., 2014).

-At the same time, the latest decade has witnessed a massive usage of machine and deep learning techniques in the fields of computer vision and signal processing among the fields of data science.
-The availability of an extensive amount of image data along with the increasing computational power of PC but, most importantly, the use of GPU processing, has promoted the so-called deep learning techniques (Goodfellow et al., 2016) letting the data scientists to achieve unexpected good results.
-Machine and deep learning methods are getting more and more popular also in the photogrammetric community.
-Indeed, they are used for image classification, scene semantic segmentation as a pre-requisite for several tasks in robotics (e.g. object modelling and recognition, autonomous grasping and manipulation, object tracking, etc.), autonomous driving, indoor and urban modelling, etc. (Finman et al., 2014; Martinovic et al. in 2015; Marmaris et al., 2016; Tateno et al., 2017; Tsai et al., 2018).
+In the meantime, the latest decade has witnessed a massive usage of machine and deep learning techniques in the fields of computer vision and signal processing among the fields of data science.
+The availability of an extensive amount of image data along with the increasing computational power but, most importantly, the use of GPU processing, has promoted the so-called deep learning techniques (Goodfellow et al., 2016) letting the data scientists to achieve unexpected good results.
+Thus, machine and deep learning methods are getting more and more popular in several research communities including photogrammetry.
+Indeed, they are used for image classification, scene semantic segmentation or object detection as a pre-requisite for several tasks such as object modelling and recognition, autonomous grasping and manipulation in robotics, tracking, autonomous driving, indoor and urban modelling, etc. (Finman et al., 2014; Martinovic et al. in 2015; Marmaris et al., 2016; Tateno et al., 2017; Tsai et al., 2018).
 They are also used to segment 3D heritage data (Grilli et al., 2018) or remove outliers in point clouds (Stucker et al., 2018).